 Don’t give your dog raw chicken from unknown sources, though, as it can be contaminated with Salmonella and other microbes.
 Also, remove any bones before feeding, as cooked chicken bones can break and become lodged in your dog’s esophagus or puncture their intestines during digestion.

 Plain yogurt is another fantastic food for dogs and one that you might want to consider adding to your pup’s kibble (once you restock, anyway).
 It’s loaded with probiotics, which help digestion, so it’s also a good choice for serving if your dog comes down with diarrhea or other digestive issues.

 As with dairy, some dogs don’t tolerate eggs well, so they may have digestive issues afterward.
-Eggs are also packed with calories, but if you only feed them to your dog in an emergency, it shouldn’t be too big of a deal.
+Eggs are not meant to be the only protein source for your dog, so if you only feed them to your dog in an emergency, it shouldn’t be too big of a deal.